sanket9/time-braker/README.md

 # Brake Timer

-**Clone and run for a quick way to see Electron in action.**
+**Clone and run for a quick demo.**

-You can learn more about each of these components within the [Quick Start Guide](https://electronjs.org/docs/tutorial/quick-start).
+This app will remind your's Drinking Brake and A quick Stretch brake in productuive mode.
+That will help for good life style and good more productive habit.

 ## To Use